 Condominiums are managed and maintained by a homeowners association (aka HOA, condominium association).
 The association enforces the rules of the property and is responsible for maintenance and repair, and the cleaning of the common elements and structural portions of the property.
 The association also buys insurance to cover fire and liability.
-One of the advantages of condominiums is that the common areas are usually maintained by professional services, often for a better price than individual homeowners can get, since condominiums can generally offer more business in return for lower prices.
+An advantage of condominiums is that the common areas can be maintained by professional services, often for a better price than individual homeowners can get, since condominiums may offer more business in return for lower prices.

-There are numerous fees arising out of condo ownership.
-There is the annual maintenance fee to cover maintenance of the common area and there may be a fee to replenish reserve funds, to cover unexpected expenses or a defaulting owner's maintenance costs.
+Many fees arise out of condo ownership: an annual maintenance fee to cover maintenance of the common area and possibly a fee to replenish reserve funds, to cover unexpected expenses or a defaulting owner's maintenance costs.
 Assessment fees cover unexpected repairs or replacements, such as storm damage, so they are not included in the annual budget.
 Since they are unpredictable, the condo owner should reserve at least several thousand dollars to cover such fees.
-Generally, older buildings will have higher assessment fees.
+Older buildings tend to have higher assessment fees.
 If the developers of the condominium complex are still trying to sell the condo units, then they may also charge an occupancy fee to cover maintenance and the mortgage payment.
-Some expenses, especially for repairing or replacing common elements, may be greater than what condo owners can pay, so the HOA will take on a common loan to pay for these expenses.
+Some expenses, especially for repairing or replacing common elements, may exceed what condo owners can pay, so the HOA will take on a common loan to pay for these expenses.
 The loan is repaid by a special assessment on the condo unit owners.
-Utility bills may also add to costs.
+Utility bills also add to costs.
 If the condo units are not separately metered, then the owner will have less control over utility costs.

-The condo bylaws stipulate how frequently the fees must be paid: monthly, quarterly, semiannually, or annually.
-Generally, the fee is proportional to the size of the condo unit.
+The condo bylaws stipulate how frequently fees must be paid: monthly, quarterly, semiannually, or annually.
+The fee is proportional to the size of the condo unit.
 Likewise, for assessments.